enginvolkan/hybrisCustomizations/engincustomerreviewstatisticsaddon/README.md

 The main purpuse of this extension is to add "Helpful" "Not Helpful" statistics for customer reviews in PDP.
 For sake of simplicity, both business logic and UI enhancements are kept in an addon.
 Service and Facade Layer customizations may be moved to another extension in a real implementation.
+Unit tests are also included for each class.

 ###**Requirements**
 -----------------------------